pkboom/laravel-pick/README.md

 ## Installation

+:

 You can install the package via composer:

 ```bash
 composer require pkboom/laravel-pick --dev
 ```

-You can publish the config file with:
+You can publish the config file with

 ```bash
 php artisan vendor:publish --provider="Pkboom\Pick\PickServiceProvider" --tag="pick"